ktor-doc-jp/ktor-doc-jp/advanced/build-from-source.md

 ./gradlew build
 ```

-Right now Ktor doesn't compile with Java 9.
-So for now, you should stick to Java 8.
+Ktor doesn't yet compile with Java 9, so you should stick with Java 8.
 {: .note }

 ## Installing locally
 {: #installing}

-Ktor provides a gradle install task, that installs ktor artifacts in your
+Ktor provides a gradle install task that installs Ktor artifacts in your
 local maven repository:

 ```